 Store Your Lawn Mower Inside

 If you are wondering where to store lawn mower outside, be careful.
 There are numerous risks outside, including exposure to moisture, extreme cold, and pests looking for winter shelter.
-The safest place is indoors, preferably in your garage or storage shed.
+The safest place is indoors, preferably in a garage or storage shed.

 Cover the Mower With a Tarp

 Your lawn mower is not completely safe indoors.
-Dust and moisture in the air can slowly degrade the engine, blades, and frame.
+Dust and moisture in the air can slowly degrade the engine, mower blades, and frame.
 As such, it is prudent to cover the lawn mower with a tarp to keep the dust, moisture, and other undesired elements out.

 Make sure that you cover every part of the lawn mower.
 You can even fasten the tarp to make your DIY lawn mower storage as complete as possible.